-Started by Edouard Heuer under the name of simply Heuer, the TAG Heuer brand as we know it came into being after a merger with TAG, manufacturers of technology used in Formula 1.
-Forging strong links with motorsport, TAG Heuer has become known as a stylish and innovative brand for the modern era.
-Read moreView All
+Started by Edouard Heuer under the name Heuer, the TAG Heuer brand came into being after a merger with TAG, manufacturers of technology used in Formula 1.
+Many TAG Heuer watches remain influenced by the sporting universe—from motor sports to golf— and we have a superb selection of pre-owned TAG Heuer models to purchase.View All